 In addition to these two common scenarios, for a good rule of thumb when deciding whether to report an incident to your insurance carrier, ask yourself:

 If the answer to either one of these questions is "yes," it's a good idea to notify your insurance company about the incident, and co-operate in any resulting claim investigation.
+(Learn more about how an insurance company investigates an injury-related claim.)

 Before you hang up on this initial call, make sure to note who you're speaking with and get confirmation that the information you provided will be filed with the carrier's claims office.
 In the next few days, you should receive a formal letter documenting your claim.
 If you don't receive this letter, follow up with the claims office directly.